Globular set

 (Equivalently, it is a presheaf on the category of “globes”.)
 The letters "s", "t" stand for "source" and "target" and one imagines $X_n$ consists of directed edges at level n.

+In the context of a graph, each dimension is represented as a set of $k$-cells.
+Vertices would make up the 0-cells, edges connecting vertices would be 1-cells, and then each dimension higher connects groups of the dimension beneath it.

+It can be viewed as a specific instance of the polygraph.
+In a polygraph, a source or target of a $k$-cell may consist of an entire path of elements of ($k$-1)-cells, but a globular set restricts this to singular elements of ($k$-1)-cells.

 A variant of the notion was used by Grothendieck to introduce the notion of an ∞-groupoid.
 Extending Grothendieck's work, gave a definition of a weak ∞-category in terms of globular sets.